Bootcamp vs Masters: Complete ROI Analysis 2025

 • Research opportunities and thesis options

-The investment pays off in career trajectory.
-Masters graduates often start at higher levels (Software Engineer II vs I), have faster promotion timelines, and greater access to leadership roles.
-For positions in research, AI/ML, or technical leadership, the degree is often preferred or required.
+The payoff shows up in career trajectory.
+Masters grads often start at higher levels (SWE II vs I), get promoted faster, and have easier access to leadership roles.
+For research, AI/ML, or technical leadership positions, the degree is often a hard requirement.

 Masters Strengths